 The US Festival—started by Apple co-founder Steve Wozniak in an effort to combine groundbreaking technology with live performances from popular artists—was held over two weekends in 1982 and 1983.
 June 4, 1983, was “Country Day” at the festival, and featured a dynamic performance from headliner Willie Nelson and his band.
 Nelson performed classics such as “Bloody Mary Morning,” “Good Hearted Woman,” and “Whiskey River.”
 Presented in support of the exhibit Outlaws & Armadillos: Country’s Roaring ’70s.
 55 minutes.
 Ford Theater.
-Included with museum admission.
-Free to museum members.

 Admission is included with Museum ticket or Museum membership.
 Seating is limited.